No-nonsense Spanish: How to Study Up in a Straightforward and Sensible Way

-Or maybe you are trying to learn Spanish on your own and are starting to think it’s gosh darn near impossible.
+Or maybe you’re trying to learn Spanish on your own and are starting to think it’s dang near impossible.

 But there are ways you can make it a lot easier on yourself.

-Here is a guide that will help you study Spanish without tearing your hair out, eating a pint of ice cream or pulling an all-nighter.
+Here is a guide that will help you study Spanish effectively and without completely stressing out.

 How to Memorize Through Active Learning